ShareTraitProject/ShareTraitDatabase/sharatrait-database-v1/db-publish/README.md

-## how to access and use the files
+## Access and usage of the DB and SQL files

-- The simple way to use these files is that you download all the files of this repository in one folder in your local environment.
+1. The simple way to use these files is that you download all the files of this repository in one folder in your local environment.

-- You can access the database (.db) by using SQLiteStudio or SQLite [^1].
+2. Access the database (.db) by using [SQLiteStudio](https://sqlitestudio.pl) or [SQLite](https://www.sqlite.org) [^1].

-- You can save the run the query against the database by using this command line in the terminal.
-If you have downloaded the files in the same folder, then the command is simply run this command from the terminal:
+3. Save and the run the query (*`master-query-all.sql`*) against the database (file `ShareTrait-database-v1.2.0.db`) by using the following command line in the terminal.
+If you have downloaded the files in the same folder, then access the folder (*cd path*) and use the command from the terminal:

 ```
 sqlite3 ShareTrait-database-v1.2.0.db < master-query-all.sql
 ```

+> [!NOTE]
-Please note that you have to have sqlite3 downloaded in your system.
+Please note that you have to have Sqlite3 downloaded in your system.

-You can also place the complete files paths (database and sql query) of the files for running the query.
+You can also place the complete files paths (database and sql query) of the files for running the query, without being in the folder.

 ## support